 Do your cravings come fast and urgent?
 It seems to happen to me especially often when I am tired, at which point a simple, speedy baking recipe can be a life saver!

-Using prepared puff pastry will give your the buns that are super speedy.
-You can enjoy them in 35 minutes from start to finish.
+Using prepared puff pastry will let you make buns extra fast.
+So fast, in fact, that you can enjoy them in 35 minutes from start to finish.
 Although they are made with prepared puff pastry as opposed to yeasted dough, they taste every bit as delicious.

 Different… but just as delicious.
 They satisfy the fiercest of cravings!

 Pre-made puff pastry can be a bakers best friend.
 While it is perfectly possible to make your own, it is labour intensive and takes time.

 Fortunately, a good quality pre-made puff pastry can lead to great results while saving you time and effort.
 To get the best pre-made puff pastry, look for a brand that uses all butter and no vegetable oil for the ultimate flaky results.

 I’ve drizzled mine with some caramel sauce, which made them extra indulgent.
 You can use your favourite caramel or fudge sauce, your own recipe or a store bought like I did.

 You can also use a traditional sugar glaze or maple cream cheese icing that I’ve used in other sweet rolls.
 But if you prefer to leave them without any icing, they are perfectly delicious on their own!